JuliaDatabases/MySQL.jl/README.md

 ```
 Connect to a mysql database.
 Returns a [`MySQL.Connection`](#mysqlconnection) object to be passed to other API functions.

 Options are passed via dictionary.
-The available keys are below and a descrition of the options can be found in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/mysql-options.html).
+The available keys are below and a description of the options can be found in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/mysql-options.html).

 ```
 MySQL.API.MYSQL_OPT_CONNECT_TIMEOUT